A census of cool core galaxy clusters in IllustrisTNG: Low-redshift cool-cores

 In the left and central bottom panels of Fig. \ref{fig:M500-CCcrit} we plot the concentration parameter within physical, $C_{\mathrm{phys}}$, and scaled, $C_{\mathrm{scal}}$, apertures as function of $M_{500}$, respectively.
-Measured within physical apertures the concentration parameter produces CC fractions of $1\pm1$ per cent and $8\pm6$ per cent for the complete sample and high-mass bin, respectively.
-These fractions are lower than the CC fraction of $36\pm5$ per cent found the clusters in the \textit{Planck} ESZ sample with $z<0.25$.
-Scaled by $r_{500}$ the concentration parameter produces CC fractions of $4\pm1$ per cent and $29\pm6$ per cent.
-The high-mass bin is good agreement with the value of $28\pm4$ per cent found for the \textit{Planck} ESZ sample.
-The CC fractions of both concentration parameters show strong mass dependencies, with the fraction of CCs increasing with increasing mass, and we further discuss this below.
+Measured within physical apertures the concentration parameter produces a CC fraction of $1\pm1$ per cent for the complete sample, while within scaled apertures the complete sample yields a CC fraction of $4\pm1$ per cent.
+The high-mass sample yields CC fractions of $8\pm6$ per cent and $29\pm6$ per cent for the physical and scaled concentration parameter respectively.
+The clusters in the \textit{Planck} ESZ sample with $z<0.25$ produce CC fractions $36\pm5$ per cent and $28\pm4$ per cent for the physical and scaled concentration parameter, respectively.
+The high-mass bin is a factor $4.5$ lower than observed for the physical concentration parameter and consistent with the observations for the scaled concentration parameter.
+Fitting the simulated criteria distributions we find that the physical concentration parameter is consistent with no mass dependence $m=0.05\pm0.07$, while the scaled concentration parameter yields a slope of $m=0.41\pm0.04$ and increases with increasing halo mass.
+The scatter for both criteria increases significantly in the high-mass bin relative to the other bins.

 Finally, in the bottom right panel of Fig. \ref{fig:M500-CCcrit} we plot the cuspiness parameter, $\alpha$, as a function of $M_{500}$.
-The complete sample yields a CC fraction of $21\pm2$ per cent, while the high-mass bin produces a fraction of $10\pm6$ per cent.
-This is lower than the $35\pm5$ per cent found for those clusters in the \textit{Planck} ESZ sample with $z<0.25$.
-The cuspiness parameter has a decreasing cool-core fraction with increasing mass, reducing from $28\pm3$ per cent in the low-mass bin to $10\pm6$ per cent in the high-mass bin.
+The complete sample yields a CC fraction of $21\pm2$ per cent, which is a factor $2$ larger than the CC fraction recovered for the high-mass bin.
+The clusters with $z<0.25$ in the \textit{Planck} ESZ sample yield a CC fraction of $35\pm5$ per cent, a factor $3.5$ larger than the high-mass sample.
+Fitting the simulated criterion distribution as a function of mass we find a mild negative mass dependence $m=-0.10\pm0.01$ with increasing halo mass and the scatter in the high-mass bin decreases relative to the other two mass bins.